simonvincenthk/simonvincenthk.github.io/_posts/2021-12-23-Appendix A: EnergyPlus Shoebox Model.md.md

 ### A.2.5 Space Types <a class="anchor" id="section_a_2_5"></a>

 Space types can be associated with a default construction set, default schedule set, design specification for outdoor air, space infiltration flow rate, and space infiltration effective leakage areas.
-Evins’ [^evins-21] and Dr. Lari’s [^lari-21] original model is left unaltered, which defined only one office space type with base construction, office schedule set, and office outdoor air.
+Evins’ [^evins-21] and Lari’s [^lari-21] original model is left unaltered, which defined only one office space type with base construction, office schedule set, and office outdoor air.

 ![](/images/20211200_MECH498_EnergyPlusModel_Spaces_shradilkasseckert.jpg "EnergyPlus Shoebox Model: Space Types")